-The best longboard for any beginner is the one that has a good build quality, supports basic riding style like cruising and speed drop-down, and most importantly, costs only a small fraction of your savings.
-If any of these essentials are missing, the joy of learning a new sport will fade away quickly.
+The best longboard for any beginner is the one that has a good build quality, supports basic riding style like cruising and speed drop-down, and, most importantly, costs only a small fraction of your savings.
+The joy of learning a new sport will fade away if any of these essentials are missing.
 Choose your first longboard wisely as the survival of your newly discovered dream depends on it.

 Table of Contents

 - 1 Top 10 Inexpensive Longboards and their Reviews

 - 1.1 1.
 Quest Super Cruiser

 - 1.2 Features

 - 1.4 2.
 Yocaher Professional Speed Drop Down